mazwat/mazwat.github.io/arduino-lm.md

 ### Driving Large Loads

 You may want to control heavy duty electrical items like industrial motors or AC powered lights.
-You will need to use a transistor (CLICK)which is a semiconductor device or more commonly known as a transistor used to amplify or switch electronic signals and electrical power.
+You will need to use a transistor which is a semiconductor device or more commonly known as a transistor used to amplify or switch electronic signals and electrical power.
 You will need to be careful here as this is where there is a danger of frying your Arduino or yourself.

-We will also look at how transistors are the basis of a computer as the
+We will examine the role of transistors in a later lecture.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjc4NzYxNzA1LDc5NTQyODI2Miw5MTg5OT
-A3NzMsMTc2MzQ5MDAsNTM4OTY0NjkxLDYwNzE4NjUzMiwtNDc2
-Nzk0NjIwLDEwMjAwMzgyMzQsLTIwNzM1MDUwNDksMTA3NjE0ND
-IwOCwxMDE3NzE4NjcxLDExNjk3NzA1MTcsMTcyNDEwNjkyMSwt
-MTYzNzc2OTc4OCwtMTMzNDgwMjM5NywxNTQwODcxNzcyLC0yMj
-A2OTUyMDQsLTE4Nzc0OTQwNDAsNzAxMTQzOTg3LC04OTQwMzUw
-NDddfQ==
+eyJoaXN0b3J5IjpbMTE3Mzc3MjE4MSw3OTU0MjgyNjIsOTE4OT
+kwNzczLDE3NjM0OTAwLDUzODk2NDY5MSw2MDcxODY1MzIsLTQ3
+Njc5NDYyMCwxMDIwMDM4MjM0LC0yMDczNTA1MDQ5LDEwNzYxND
+QyMDgsMTAxNzcxODY3MSwxMTY5NzcwNTE3LDE3MjQxMDY5MjEs
+LTE2Mzc3Njk3ODgsLTEzMzQ4MDIzOTcsMTU0MDg3MTc3MiwtMj
+IwNjk1MjA0LC0xODc3NDk0MDQwLDcwMTE0Mzk4NywtODk0MDM1
+MDQ3XX0=
 -->